AugustinWinther/PHYS261/exercise_2/README.md

 \end{align*}
 ```

 We now have a better view of the constraint we are beholden to.
-Now, we need to find out what consequence this has for the value of $b_0$
+Now, we need to find out what consequence this has for the value of $b_0$, which is what we are looking for.

-_We could already stop here if all we wanted was to calculate $b_0$ numerically, by just doing numerical integrations._

 ### Rewriting the sum in the integral

 Let us focus on the sum in the integral: